4awpawz/fusion.ssg.web/src/templates/docs/configuration.md

 # fusions.json

-The following configuration options are available for you to override in your project's <em>src/fusion.json</em> file:
+The following _configuration options_ are available for you to override in your project's _src/fusion.json file_:

 1. <a href="#postsfolder">postsFolder</a>
 1. <a href="#baseurl">baseURL</a>